8BallDuVal/SAS-University-Edition-Installer/README.md

     **Before running the command above, verify that you are in the same directory as the SAS University Edition Install Tool.ps1 file.
 To do this, open up a file explorer and open up the folder containing the SAS University Edition Install Tool.ps1 file.
 In the Explorer window's address bar, type "Powershell".
 A powershell window will open up at the same directory.
 You should then be able to run the command above successfully and start the tool**.

-3. Once the SAS® University Edition Install Tool starts up, follow the on-screen prompts to import SAS University Edition into Oracle VirtualBox.
+3. Once the SAS University Edition Install Tool starts up, follow the on-screen prompts to import SAS University Edition into Oracle VirtualBox.
 If there are errors, follow the instructions in the window to determine how to resolve these.

 ********************************************************************************************************************************
 ********************************************************************************************************************************